splendidcomputer/cora_project/README.md

 ### Classical Machine Learning Models
 We have applied the [scikit-learn library](https://scikit-learn.org/stable/) for the classical machine learning models.
-Mainly, we have two categories of classical machine learning models
+Mainly, we have used two categories of classical machine learning models

 **Parametric**
 *	Linear Support Vector Machine (SVM);